 On any given day, you’ll find live music and street vendors in the town square, while horse-drawn carriages click-clack through the cobblestone streets.
 You will see more Mexican families than foreigners riding the carriages through the streets.
 Part of the charm of Mérida?
 There aren’t an over-abundance of visitors.

-Final conclusion on where is Mexico on the map
+Final thoughts on where is Mérida on the map

 Once you have the basics I’ve shared with you, it is easy to get your bearings quickly.